ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 [^2]: "Do the right thing" isn't free, however; as with matlab or numpy, when combining objects of different shapes or sizes, the "right thing" can be a bit suprising unless one is very familiar with the tool's [broadcasting rules](https://docs.julialang.org/en/stable/manual/arrays/?highlight=broadcasting#broadcasting)

-On profiling, the Julia support is primariy for serial profiling and text based; Chapel has a very nice package called [chplvis](http://chapel.cray.com/docs/1.14/tools/chplvis/chplvis.html) for visualizing parallel performance.
+On profiling, the Julia support is primariy for serial profiling and text based; Chapel has a very nice tool called [chplvis](http://chapel.cray.com/docs/1.14/tools/chplvis/chplvis.html) for visualizing parallel performance.